sergeiown/BackUpMaster/README.md

 ## Features and Capabilities:

-- **Executable Files for Ease:** The program comes with executable (.exe) files that simplify usage, making it easy to run the program and its components.
+- **Executable Files for Ease:** The program comes with executable (.exe) files that simplify use by allowing you to easily run the program and all its components.
-- **Configuration Flexibility:** Convenient configuration through `config.ini` allows adjusting paths, compression level, excluded file extensions, and the number of saved copies.
+- **Configuration Flexibility:** Convenient configuration via `config.ini` with a separate configurator for super convenient changes allows you to customize paths, compression level, excluded file extensions, number of saved copies and more..
 - **Automatic Startup:** The option for BackUpMaster to launch during system startup ensures continuous backup operations.
 - **Copy Management:** Automatic management of backup copies, allowing to retain only the necessary number of copies and remove outdated ones.
 - **Exclusion of Exclusive Extensions:** The ability to exclude specific file extensions from the compression process provides greater control over the content of backup copies.